A guide to patents

-- An insulated electric conductor as claimed in claim 2, in which the proportion of calcium oxide in the mixture is between 25 and 40 percent.
+- An insulated electric conductor as claimed in claim 2, in which the proportion of calcium oxide in the mixture is between 25 and 40%.

 - An insulated electric conductor as defined in claim 1, 2 or 3, in which the insulation resistance is not less than 250 000 ohms for an insulation thickness of 1.5 mm.

-Your application must include a drawing whenever the invention can be shown by one.
-This would include almost all inventions except chemical compositions or processes.
+Your application must include a drawing whenever such a drawing can show the invention.
+This will include almost all inventions except chemical compositions or processes.
 But even these can sometimes be illustrated by a drawing.

-If an invention cannot be illustrated with drawings but can be with photographs, you may include, as part of your application, photographs, or copies of photographs, which show the invention.
+If an invention cannot be illustrated with drawings but can be with photographs, you may include, as part of your application, photographs or copies of photographs that show the invention.

-- The drawing shall be prepared with black lines sufficiently dense, dark, and well-defined to permit satisfactory reproduction, and shall contain no colour.
+- The drawing must be prepared with black lines sufficiently dense, dark and well-defined to permit satisfactory reproduction, and must not contain colour.

-- Where figures on two or more pages are intended to form a single complete figure, the figures on the several pages shall be so arranged that the whole figure can be assembled without concealing any part of the partial figures.
+- Where figures on two or more pages are intended to form a single complete figure, the figures on the several pages must be arranged so that the whole figure can be assembled without concealing any part of the partial figures.

-- Elements of the same figure shall be in proportion to each other unless a different proportion is indispensable for the clarity of the figure.
+- Elements of the same figure must be in proportion to each other unless a different proportion is indispensable for the clarity of the figure.

-- Cross sections shall be indicated by hatching that does not impede the clear reading of the reference characters and lead lines.
+- Cross sections must be indicated by hatching that does not impede the clear reading of the reference characters and lead lines.

-- Reference characters shall be clear and distinct and not less than 3.2 mm in height; the same character shall be used for the same feature throughout the application.
+- Reference characters must be clear and distinct and not less than 3.2 mm in height; the same character must be used for the same feature throughout the application.

-- Each sheet of drawings shall be on sheets of good quality white paper free of creases and folds, and so presented as to permit direct reproduction by photography, electrostatic processes, photo offset, and microfilming.
+- Each sheet of drawings must be on sheets of good quality white paper free of creases and folds, and presented so as to permit direct reproduction by photography, electrostatic processes, photo offset and microfilming.

-The following is an example of a small entity declaration that the applicant/patentee can draft for submission.
-Declarations can be submitted to CIPO electronically, by mail or fax, or in person.
+The following is an example of a small entity declaration that you can draft for submission.
+Declarations can be submitted to us electronically, by mail or fax, or in person at our offices.

-Please note: If the small entity declaration is filed as part of the petition, the petition still needs to be signed.
+Note: If the small entity declaration is filed as part of the Petition for grant of a patent, the petition still needs to be signed.